Journey to Warsaw

-Our AirBnB was right across from the Chopin Museum.
-The museum was well curated with many interactive features.
-One can easily spend an entire day here.
+Our AirBnB was right across from the Chopin Museum, which was well-curated with many interactive features.
+One can easily spend an entire day here; another ideal destination on a rainy day..
 Though if possible, I would avoid the weekends to enjoy scores of music without the crowd.

 Modernity on the Rise

 It was clear where Old Town ends and modern life begins.
 Snazzy new hotels and office buildings were being constructed just outside of town.
-I love cities like Warsaw that’s low on the typical tourist radar.
-The city seems to have a great deal of economic activities, and would make a great place to live!
+I love cities like Warsaw that’s still relatively low on the typical tourist radar.

-Since we are “homeless”, we assess the live-ability of each place that we visit.
+Since we are “homeless”, we assess the liveability of each place that we visit.
+Warsaw seems to have a lot of economic activities and would make a great place to live.
 It’s a privilege to be able to take the world as it has to offer, and we are working to make the most of it!

 - The Best Cafes in Warsaw for Digital Nomads | Travelsewhere

 - What and Where to Eat in Warsaw | Chasing Travel

 - 10 Amazing Murals in Warsaw | In Your Pocket